FAU-LAP/NOMAD-CAMELS/docs/installation/installation_custom_macos.md

 - Create a folder where you want to install CAMELS (e.g. `\NOMAD-CAMELS\`)
 - Type in your powershell `cd \NOMAD-CAMELS\;pyenv local <python_version> `
 - If you have a working python environment (`python -V` in `/NOMAD-CAMELS/` returns `<python_version>`) then you can continue to install CAMELS.
-- Now simply run the command `python -m venv .desertenv` in this folder to create a virtual python environment (using the python version given by `pyenv local <python_version>`)
+- Now  run the command `python -m venv .desertenv` in this folder to create a virtual python environment (using the python version given by `pyenv local <python_version>`)
-- Now simply activate the environment with `.\.desertenv\Scripts\activate`
+- Now  activate the environment with `.\.desertenv\Scripts\activate`
 - Now type
   ```bash
   pip install --no-cache-dir --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple nomad-camels